First-season sires: The story so far

-Pedigrees expert Laura Joy takes a close look at his this year's most high-profile first-season sires are faring at stud.
+Our pedigrees expert takes a close look at how this year's most high-profile first-season sires are faring at stud.

 If Soldier’s Call is Showcasing’s most precocious son to become a stallion, Advertise can claim to be the classiest as he is Showcasing’s first Group 1 winner to retire to stud.